WebDev-WBSCodingSchool/ts-auth-server/README.md

 ### 5. Validation

 - Use the `zod` library to validate the body of incoming requests for the `/register` and `/login` endpoints.
-- **Registration**:
-  - `email`: Must be a valid email format.
-  - `password`: Must be at least 12 characters long and contain at least one uppercase letter, one lowercase letter, one number, and one special character.
-  - `confirmPassword`: Must match the `password`.
-- **Login**:
-  - `email`: Must be a valid email format.
-  - `password`: Must be a string.

 ### 6. Middleware